MelissaStJean/Cuisto_Server/README.md

-# Cuisto_Server
+# CRUD_Demo
-A fantastic website that offer different recipe for all taste.
+This is a project that illustrate a minimal Node.js API server.